pinecoders/pinecoders.github.io/techniques/dsp/README.md

 impulse = n == 0 ?
 1 : 0
 ```

-A more convenient alternative would be the Kronecker delta function who can define the position in time of the impulse, that is the Kronecker delta function is just a shifted Dirac delta function.
+A more convenient alternative would be the Kronecker delta function which can define the position in time of the impulse, that is the Kronecker delta function is just a shifted Dirac delta function.
 The Kronecker delta is computed as follows:

 ```
 n = bar_index